AtmoLib/chemcat/docs/get_started.rst

     net = cat.Network(pressure, temperature, molecules)
     vmr = net.thermochemical_equilibrium()

-See section :ref:`tutorial` for an in-depth tutorial of the ``chemcat`` capabilities.
+See section :ref:`chemistry_tutorial` for an in-depth tutorial of the ``chemcat`` capabilities.
 Additionally, all low-and mid-level routines can be found in the package's :ref:`API`.